= xml_to_data(

 )

-field = "{{ name }} = models.{{ type | title }}Field()"
+= "{{ name }} = models.{{ type | title }}Field()" field

 Code generator I (jinja only)

-Now that we can render jinja2, we can make a basic code generator
+, we can make a basic code generator

 Sal